Dodge Spirit: Powertrain details

 The base engine for Spirit and Spirit LE models was a 2.5 L TBI 4-cylinder engine producing 100 hp.
 Optional on all models except the Spirit R/T was a 141 hp, 3.0 L L V6 made by Mitsubishi.
 Also available in 1989 through 1992—and standard equipment on the Spirit ES—was a 150 hp turbocharged version of the 2.5 L engine.
-In 1993, 1994, and 1995, a flexible-fuel Spirit was offered, powered by a 107 hp multipoint fuel injected version of the 2.5 L engine specially modified to run on fuel containing up to 85% methanol.
+In 1993, 1994, and 1995, a flexible-fuel Spirit was offered, powered by a 107 hp multipoint fuel injected version of the 2.5 L engine specially modified to run on fuel containing up to 85% ethanol.
 The R/T version came with a powerful 135 cuin DOHC turbo III with cylinder head engineered and made by Lotus.
 This engine was rated at 224 hp and 217 lbft.

 Several five-speed manual transmissions were available with the naturally aspirated and turbocharged four-cylinder engines, but relatively few Spirits were equipped with manual transmissions.
 All the Spirit R/Ts came with the A-568 heavy-duty 5-speed manual transmission.
 From 1989 to 1991, all V6 Spirits came with the electronic four-speed A604 overdrive automatic, which became optional equipment in 1992 and remained optional until 1995.
 The three-speed Torqueflite automatic was the most popular installation on 4-cylinder Spirits, and was also standard equipment with the V6 engine from 1992 through 1995.
 A 5-speed manual was offered with the V6 engine in the smaller Shadow, but this combination was not available in the Spirit.